mdoksa76/plotext-ranger/README.md

 Scripts depend on other python modules: sys, os and pillow.

+piv, piv2, pivgif and pivgif2 calculate aspect ratio transformation for plt.plotsize() and ajust it to my terminal size plt.ts().

+There is also script terminal-size.py, which gives for my terminal 206 character columns and 57 character rows.
+So I calculeted factor of correction 1.82 for my terminal as 55/57×206 which I round to 200. and then 200/(55×2)=1.82 (×2 because on eye to me it looks that character height size is almost double character widht size).

 Why I did this?
 I have Orange Pi Zero with only 2 GB micro sd card.
 There is not possible to have desktop environment so I needed something for .jpg, .png, .bmp and .gif.
 I used asciiview and cacaview and than I found piccolomo/plotext repository.
 In many cases plotext is better solution for terminal view of graphics files than asciiview or cacaview.